A finite volume scheme for nonlinear degenerate parabolic equations: Numerical simulations

 \subsection{The Buckley-Leverett equation}

 Finally we consider the Buckley-Leverett equation, with both nonlinear convection and diffusion:

 The Buckley-Leverett equation is a simple model for displacement of oil by water in oil reservoirs.
-The function $u(t,x)$ represents the fraction of fluid corresponding to oil.
-The fractional flow function $f$ has a s-shaped form
+The function $u(t,x) \in [0,1]$ represents the fraction of fluid corresponding to oil.
+We consider a fractional flow function $f$ with a s-shaped form